-Vehicles with an automatic dimming inside rearview mirror reduces the glare from the headlamps of the vehicle behind you.
-The dimming feature comes on and the indicator light illuminates each time the vehicle is started.
+The vehicle may have an automatic dimming inside rearview mirror.
+Automatic dimming reduces the glare from the headlamps of the vehicle behind you.
+The dimming feature and the indicator light come on each time the vehicle is started.

-Vehicles with OnStar have three additional control buttons located at the bottom of the mirror.
-See your dealer/retailer for more information on the system and how to subscribe to OnStar.
-See OnStar® System on page 4-42 for more information about the services OnStar provides.
+Vehicles with OnStar® have three additional control buttons located at the bottom of the mirror.
+See your dealer for more information about OnStar and how to subscribe to it.
+See the OnStar Owner's Guide for more information about the services OnStar provides.